Skalnate Pleso Atlas of the Heavens: Novel star names

 The two that may have explanations are "Segin" (ε Cas), possibly a written variant of "Seginus" (γ Boo), and "Haris", possibly a derivation from ħāris al-shamāl "Guardian of the North", the Arabic name of Bootes or Arcturus.
 For the others, there is no apparent explanation in Latin, Greek or Arabic.
 Kunitzsch spent fifteen years trying to trace the origins of these names in earlier sources and by contacting Czechoslovak astronomers who might know of former collaborators of Bečvář's, but without success.

 Amateur astronomers German Hans Vehrenberg and English Patrick Moore follow these names.

-As of early 2019, the IAU had accepted Achird, Hassaleh, Hatysa, Heze, Kraz, Sarin and Segin as official names for those stars.
+As of 2025, the IAU has accepted Achird, Hassaleh, Hatysa, Heze, Kraz, Sarin and Segin as official names for those stars.
+Most of the remaining stars have different names; two (ν Dra & ε Dra) remain without IAU names.
+Tyl may have been named by Bečvář after Czech writer Josef Kajetán Tyl, so the IAU has not applied it officially as they want to avoid naming stars after people.

 Publication history

 A six-color improved version of the Atlas was published by the Czechoslovak Academy of Sciences in 1956.
 The copyright to publish the Atlas outside of Czechoslovakia was purchased by Sky Publishing Corporation in 1949.
 Under this copyright, the Atlas was published in a series of editions, from a luxurious, full-color version to a black-and-white version of size 23 × 15 in.
 Pursuant to Bečvář's request, royalties were used to purchase special astronomical photographic plates for the Skalnaté Observatory.

 Bečvář went on to create a number of other atlases: Atlas Eclipticalis (the celestial region between −30° and +30° declination on 32 maps), Atlas Borealis (the celestial region north of declination +30° on 24 maps), and Atlas Australis (the celestial region south of declination −30° on 24 maps).
 Stellar clusters and nebulae are not plotted, but a six-color press was used to distinguish six basic spectral classes of stars.
 These atlases were especially helpful in the early days of position measurements of artificial satellites.